motdotla/signature-mark/README.md

 # signature-mark

 Draw on a canvas with a smooth signature.
+Try the <a href="http://codepen.io/motdotla/pen/tqLBo">demo</a>.

 ```javascript
 SignatureMark(document.getElementById("some-canvas"));